• yoga

 September 28, 2022 // by Christy

 You may have noticed that I have not written any blog posts or been on social media much lately.
 That’s because I had some more important issues to deal with, as you may have guessed from the picture above.
 My husband is currently in the second week of a flukey illness, two days of which he has spent in the hospital.
 (He is back home and on the mend, but still not quite at 100% yet.)
 So, besides the day to day of running my yoga + wellness business, I have been helping him out and picking up a lot of the slack around the house.
 Needless to say, it’s been a somewhat chaotic and stressful couple of weeks.
-Here are three takeaways I’ve had during this time:
+During this time, though, I’ve had three important takeaways:

 I don’t know about you, but spending time in the ER (my husband waited 8 hours until he was finally seen) and a basement hospital room strengthened my resolve to take extra-good care of myself.
 Why end up in places like that if, by eating well, exercising and cutting out stress, I can lower my risk of spending time in the hospital–as well as some exorbitant medical bills–throughout my life?
 Prevention is key.
-This is one of the main reasons I am so passionate about incorporating holistic wellness themes into my yoga courses.
-(In fact, my upcoming course, aptly named 7 Weeks of Wellness, includes a different wellness-themed yoga practice each week for digestion, bones + joints, Seasonal Affective Disorder and much more.)
+This is one of the main reasons I am so passionate about incorporating holistic wellness themes into all my Live+Virtual yoga courses, as well as sharing so many free, healthy resources on my Wellness Blog.

-Previous Post: «self-care yoga child's pose 5 Lifestyle Changes to Make for Perimenopause: Self-Care
+Previous Post: «self-care yoga child's pose Why Self-Care Is An Absolute Must During Perimenopause

 Next Post: 4 Steps To Cultivating Healthy Habits That Last »